 also via the electronic-only Central Bureau Electronic Telegrams (CBETs).

-The CBAT is the official worldwide clearinghouse for new discoveries of
+The CBAT has been at times the official worldwide clearinghouse for new discoveries of

 comets, solar-system satellites, novae, supernovae, and other transient